 Before making your decision on where to buy glasses, research the type of lens you want, the cost, and what your insurance may cover.

-Final Thoughts on My Costco Optical Review
+Final Thoughts on My Costco Eye Care Review

 Vision care is expensive, even when you have insurance.
 That’s why most people try to do what they can to save money on glasses, contacts, and eye care.
-Luckily, I was able to wear my previous glasses for just over two years before I needed new ones.
+Luckily, I was able to wear my previous eyeglasses for just over two years before I needed new ones.

 Since I know issues may arise with my lenses and glasses over time, I’ll update this review in a few months.